dyno-might/dyno-might.github.io/_posts/2021-10-04-alcohol-trial.md

 1. Mukamal stated, "We stand fully and forcefully behind the scientific integrity” and “Every design consideration was carefully and deliberately vetted with no input or direction whatsoever from private sponsors.”
 (Yes, these are real quotes from [*after* the study was canceled](https://doi.org/10.1136/bmj.k2689).)
 2. As far as we know, there were no investigations by Harvard, Beth Israel, or any of the other researchers' institutions.
 No one faced any penalty of any kind.
-3. In 2020, in what might be the most brazen display of academic shamelessness in world history, the researchers published a [paper on how awesome the study would have been](https://doi.org/10.1177/2047487320912376).
+3. In 2020, in what might be the most brazen display of academic shamelessness in history, the researchers published a [paper on how awesome the study would have been](https://doi.org/10.1177/2047487320912376).
 Here's a quote from that paper's "sponsorship" section:

 > The Foundation for the National Institutes of Health (FNIH) supported the trial financially and managed contact between public and private organizations on behalf of NIH.
 The funds provided by FNIH for this project were contributed to FNIH by the brewing and distilling industries following contract negotiations that established an intellectual and financial firewall between MACH15 investigators and private contributors.
 The corporations providing support agreed to have, and had, no contact with trial investigators about any aspect of the study **after their commitment of funding**, and they agreed to receive no data or updates until they became publicly available.
 Ultimately, however, the most important safeguard for impartiality lies in the execution of a rigorous, transparent protocol following independent, expert peer review, and in the conduct of the statistical analyses as described in the protocol.